This photo was taken when the camp was by the Mara River

 Usual board basis: Full Board

-Food quality: Although we haven’t had a chance to eat at Lemala Mara-Ndutu, we have stayed at Lemala’s other properties and so we expect the food to be of a similar standard.
+Food quality: Although we haven't had a chance to eat at Lemala Mara-Ndutu, we have stayed at Lemala's other properties and so we expect the food to be of a similar standard.
 Each meal is taken communally, allowing you to get to know the other guests and their sightings of the day!
-Meals are hearty and tasty, if not gourmet, but there’s certainly enough to go around.
+Three course evening meals are hearty and tasty, if not gourmet, but there's certainly enough to go around.

 Dining style: Group Meals

 Drinks included: Most drinks are included apart from premium wines and spirits.

 Attitude towards children: The camp accepts children of all ages.

 Property’s age restrictions: There are no age restrictions here.